isomerpages/cris-scri/news-and-events/news/_posts/2024-05-12-post-Inspired by her patients, this fresh graduate finds her calling in healthcare research.md

 coordinating logistics and ensuring the collection of quality data and data entry.</p>
 <p>CRCs are professionals who have core skills and knowledge to manage clinical
-trials and research studies.
+research studies.
 This consists of both soft skills and hard skills.</p>
 <p>“My science degree and prior experience in clinical research would help
 me grasp concepts such as study protocols and research monitoring more quickly,” shared Qasrina.</p>